HuXin0817/huxin0817.github.io/README.md

 ## Introduction

 **Xin Hu** is an undergraduate student majoring in Intelligent Science and Technology at **Chengdu University of Technology**, where he enrolled in 2022.
 He completed a research and development internship at **OceanBase of Ant Group** in 2025.
-His research interests include database systems and vector databases.
+His research interests include _database systems_ and _vector databases_.

 ## Groups